googleNewIconwhatsapp iconTwitterIconinstagramIcon

 • The age limit for the students to apply for this exam is 21-32 years old.

-• The student should have a bachelor's degree recognized by the Government of India.
+• The student should have a bachelor's degree recognised by the Government of India.

 • For IAS and IFS, only students with Indian citizenship can apply for the exam.